yoveena24/MCB_Technical_Assessment_SE_2024/README.md

 **Output**

-There is **Main.sql** file which goes from question 1 to question 6 which the required execute commands to
+The **Main.sql** file goes from question 1 to question 6 and contains the required execute commands to trigger migration process and display report outputs.